nivekcode/ng-sortgrid/README.md

 ```

 ## Apply the directive
 Loop over your elements with *ngFor. 🛎️ the items needs to be an array.
+Alternate you can also use the async pipe to pass in your items.

 ![Grid demo](https://raw.githubusercontent.com/kreuzerk/ng-sortgrid/master/projects/ng-sortgrid-demo/src/assets/gs1.png)